Skip to content

 Short answers, pulled from the story.

-How many Nobel Prize winners are affiliated with the University of Vienna?
+How many Nobel Prize laureates are affiliated with the University of Vienna?

-When did women first enter the University of Vienna as full students?
+When were women first admitted to the University of Vienna?